manavkr0710/Menti-App/README.md

 ## Important Note
 To use this app this requires the back-end application part of Menti to use the AI suggested feedback.
 Another important thing to note is that to use the back-end application this requires an OpenAI API key which can be obtained from [OpenAI API](https://platform.openai.com/api-keys).
-The back-end application of Menti can be downloaded from [ put name of Menti_backend repo and link]).
+The back-end application of Menti can be downloaded from (https://github.com/manavkr0710/MENTI_BACKEND)

 ## Tools used
 - JavaFX